sjmc11/vue-wswg-demos/README.md

 - `npm run format` - Run all checks (tscheck, prettier, lint)
 - `npm run format-fix` - Fix all formatting issues

+## Acknowledgments

+The example blocks in this demo project are based on components from [HyperUI](https://www.hyperui.dev/), a collection of free, open-source Tailwind CSS components.
+HyperUI provides ready-to-use UI components that speed up development, and we're grateful for their contribution to the open-source community.

 ## Learn More

 For more information about the `vue-wswg-editor` library, refer to the library's documentation and source code.